JEP 433: Pattern Matching for switch (Fourth Preview)

 matches the selector expression.
 For example, the type pattern String s

-unconditionally matches a selector expression of type String
+unconditionally matches a selector expression of type String, and the type

 reference type.